polkadot-fellows/RFCs/text/0172-eth-rpc-compatibility-pallet-revive.md

 **Storage deposit.** The refundable storage deposit is not part of `Weight` and so is not captured by the fold.
 The Ethereum gas budget MUST cover it: on-chain, a transaction's authorised value `gas × gasPrice` is split into the weight fee and the deposit (`storage_deposit = eth_fee − tx_fee`).
 Consequently `eth_estimateGas` MUST include the call's storage deposit in the returned gas, so that a transaction submitted with `gasLimit = eth_estimateGas(...)` is funded for both execution and state growth and does not fail for insufficient funds — matching the go-ethereum guarantee that a transaction sent with the estimated gas does not run out.
 The deposit continues to be refunded on-chain; only the *limit* the client must supply is affected.

-**Requirements.** `eth_gasPrice` MUST return the price used in this conversion (derived from the runtime's fee multiplier and native-to-Ether ratio), so that `gas × gasPrice` reproduces the on-chain fee. `eth_estimateGas` MUST return the gas corresponding — via the binding-dimension fold plus the storage deposit — to the resources the call actually consumes, i.e. a true upper bound.
-Returning a value from the averaged fold, or one that omits the deposit, is a conformance bug.
+**Requirements.** The **fold rule itself** — binding dimension plus storage deposit — is normative and MUST be applied by every conforming server; the per-dimension coefficients (`ref_time_to_fee`, `proof_size_to_fee`) remain per-chain configuration. `eth_gasPrice` MUST return the price used in this conversion (derived from the runtime's fee multiplier and native-to-Ether ratio), so that `gas × gasPrice` reproduces the on-chain fee. `eth_estimateGas` MUST return the gas corresponding — via the binding-dimension fold plus the storage deposit — to the resources the call actually consumes, i.e. a true upper bound.
+The gas value presented to the client MUST also be divided by the current fee multiplier (the reciprocal applied by `next_fee_multiplier_reciprocal` in `fees.rs`) before it is returned, because the wallet re-applies that multiplier through `eth_gasPrice`; this keeps `gas × gasPrice` equal to the on-chain fee instead of double-counting or dropping the multiplier.
+Returning a value from the averaged fold, omitting the deposit, or mishandling the multiplier is a conformance bug.

 ### 3. Conformance test suite